tjbp/tablelegs/readme.md

 ## Tablelegs

 Tablelegs allows you to easily build an HTML table from a database model, including support for filters, sortable columns and pagination.
+Tablelegs does not output HTML, it simply provides helpers for outputting a table according to a purpose-built class and can generate URLs for enabling filters and sorting.
 It is dependent upon the [Laravel framework](http://laravel.com)'s database and HTTP components.

 ### Installation